1587/speaking-exam/04-offer是否要跟家里人交流.md

 ```
 The meeting is held in XXX Hall on Monday January the 17th.
 Please remember that.

 The XXX meeting opens from 5:30 am to 6:30 am on Monday.
 Please remember that.

 There are two sessions related to Geogre Bryant.
-First, there is a session about XX security from 6:15 am to 11pm. the session is given by xxx
+First, there is a session about XX security from 6:15 am to 11 pm. the session is given by xxx
 Next, There is a session about YY security from 3 pm to 4 pm, the session is given by xxx
 Please keep that in mind.
 ```

 ### 4.5	part5（11）(60)
-大题：如果你接到一个工作offer，你会和家里人family members商量吗？ 和家人讨论的优点是什么？
+大题：如果你接到一个工作offer，你会和家里人family members 商量吗？ 和家人讨论的优点是什么？

 My answer(需要重新梳理):

 ```
-According my personal experience, If I have a new offer, I will discuss with my family, There are some advantages as follows:
+According my personal experience, If I have a new offer, I will discuss with my family members, There are some advantages as follows:

-Firstly, my family especially my parents have worked many years,
-they have rich experience to give me some advice and help me make the right choice.
-Secondly, My family knows me best, they are very clear what I'm good at and where my weakness lies in,
-so I can make sure whether the offer is suitable for me.
-Finally, I think it is a respect to discuss the offer with them, they can feel valued,
-which is benefical to build the harmonious atmosphere in the family.
-All the above are my opinions.
+Firstly: My parents have 20 years of working experience, they can help me recognize the weaknesses and the advantages of my new job.
+Secondly: Changing jobs is a big deal for a family.
+I must make good communications with them, they will feel better, we must respect each other.
+Thirdly: With family member's support we will work efficiently.
+So I think we must discuss with my family members when I have a new offer.
 ```